neilchaudhuri/vidya-website/content/blog/secure-online-voting-is-the-future.md

 But it isn't quite deployment agnostic, and most developers would balk at the [Clojure](https://clojure.org/)-centric programming model.

+There are also emerging, potentially simpler alternatives to Kafka like [Redpanda](https://vectorized.io/redpanda) that could one day be compelling when they mature.

 And of course there's always simple, tried-and-true PostgreSQL database with UPDATE and DELETE privileges revoked.

 What about Blockchain?
 [No. Just.
 No.](/blog/vidya/technology/pop-goes-the-blockchain/)